albertmeronyo/nesymas23/docs/program.md

 # Programme

+The workshop will take place on Tuesday, May 30 2023 in the afternoon session of the AAMAS conferenc, from 2pm to 6.30pm.
+See https://aamas2023.soton.ac.uk/program/detailed-program/

 Accepted papers:

 - Leo Ardon, Daniel Furelos Blanco and Alessandra Russo.
 "Learning Reward Machines in Cooperative Multi-Agent Tasks"